microsoft/industry/foundations/powerPlatform/readme.md

   - Platform management and monitoring (holistic).
   - Cost Management (holistic).
   - "Platform as Code" (management of templates, scripts and other assets).
-  - Responsible for overall operations on Power Platform within the Azure AD tenant, such as managing service principles, Graph API registration, and role definitions.
+  - Responsible for overall operations on Power Platform within the Azure AD tenant, such as managing service principals, Graph API registration, and role definitions.
   - SecOps (Security Operations)
   - Role based access control (holistic).
   - Key management (for central services).